delisled/K8-on-KVM/README.md

 3) When prompted, enter the VM's root password for ansible baseline configuration to be applied
 4) When prompted, enter the VM's root password for ansible k8 configuration and master node init
 5) When prompted, enter the VM's root password for ansible worker node join
-6) Script will automatically cleanup files created and will take about 15 minutes to commplete
+6) Script will automatically cleanup files created and will take about 15 minutes to complete

-NOTE: Not all exception handling has been implemented so here's hoping you have some familiarity with python and the function blocks created if errors are encountered

 ==========================================